techno_fossils

 Visitors entering the space were greeted by thumping techno music and an AI-generated voice, synchronized to the beat, inviting them to pick up a fossil.
 The "technofossils" rest on a platform of black acrylic and aluminum-coated plywood, concealing an Arduino and three photoresistors that triggered different responses based on which object was lifted, exposing them to ambient light.

 When a visitor picks up a fossil, the introductory text on the projector is replaced with a giant, spinning, 3D "deconstruction" of that object, generated using Processing code.
+The glossy surfaces of the platform reflect the white pixels dancing across the projector screen.
+A booming voice, generated using Dennis Paul's Wellen library, narrates a description based on a hypothetical misinterpretation of that fossil.

 Testing out the interactions and sharing our progress with Dennis Paul, our instructor and the creator of the library we used for text-to-speech and sound effects.

-Reflections and Learnings
+Reflections and learnings

 Through this project, we learned the power of keeping it simple, the importance of context-setting, and the basics of sound design.
 We hope that techno_fossils will inspire reflection on the things we own and what they say about us.